hkleen/KiBot/docs/source/configuration/outputs/pdf_sch_print.rst

 Exports the schematic to the most common exchange format.
 Suitable for printing.
 This is the main format to document your schematic. |br|
 This output is what you get from the 'File/Plot' menu in eeschema. |br|
+Supports the image replacement using the prefix indicated by the `sch_image_prefix` global variable

 .. note::
    If you use custom fonts and/or colors please consult the `resources_dir` global variable. |br|